FiloSottile/homebrew-musl-cross/README.md

 brew install filosottile/musl-cross/musl-cross
 ```

-By default it will install a full cross compiler toolchain targeting musl Linux amd64.
+By default it will install full cross compiler toolchains targeting musl Linux amd64 and arm64.

-You can then use `x86_64-linux-musl-` versions of the tools to build for the target.
+You can then use `x86_64-linux-musl-` or `aarch64-linux-musl-` versions of the
-For example `x86_64-linux-musl-cc` will compile C code to run on musl Linux amd64.
+tools to build for the target.
+For example `x86_64-linux-musl-cc` will compile C
+code to run on musl Linux amd64.

 The "musl" part of the target is important: the binaries will ONLY run on a
 musl-based system, like Alpine.
 However, if you build them as static binaries by